Grain quality: Non-grain-standard properties

 Important non-grain standards in U.S. grain standards include: (i) breakage susceptibility, (ii) milling quality, (iii) seed viability, (iv) nutritive value, (v) mold count and carcinogen content, and (vi) insect infestation and damage.

 Best example of grain quality can be described into two common grains (wheat and rice).

 Discoloration

 Grain color is an important characteristic in grain grading.
-One form of color deterioration which is common, is milled rice discoloration.
+One common form of color deterioration is milled rice discoloration.
 Rice changes to different classes of milled rice discoloration if stored improperly.
 Rice discoloration has been shown to largely be due to microbial and chemical reactions depending on storage temperature, moisture content, and duration.
 Based on U.S. standard, rice will be downgraded if there is one discolored kernel per 500 gr of rice samples.

 Wheat

 Wheat grain (Triticum aestivum L.) is the world's leading agricultural source of energy, protein and fiber; it belongs to family Gramineae and genus Triticum.
 Wheat grain can be categorized into three main classes: hard, soft and durum.
 Wheat quality can best be described in terms of end-user, nutritional quality, milling, and baking and rheology quality.
 In general, wheat needs to be sound, clean, well matured, and free from foreign material and damage.

 In general, criteria for wheat quality can be divided into three main groups: botanical, physical, and chemical characteristics.